zfit/zfit/README.rst

 Contrary to the monolithic approach of ROOT/RooFit, the aim of zfit is to be light and flexible enough to integrate with any state-of-art tools and to allow scalability going to larger datasets.

 These core ideas are supported by two basic pillars:

 - The skeleton and extension of the code is minimalist, simple and finite: the zfit library is exclusively designed for the purpose of model fitting and sampling with no attempt to extend its functionalities to features such as statistical methods or plotting.

-- zfit is designed to for optimal parallelisation and scalability by making use of TensorFlow as its backend.
+- zfit is designed for optimal parallelisation and scalability by making use of TensorFlow as its backend.
-  Even though this choice introduces a strong software dependency, we believe the use of TensorFlow provides crucial features in the context of model fitting.
+  The use of TensorFlow provides crucial features in the context of model fitting like taking care of the parallelisation and analytic derivatives.

 Installing